rvciosstudent/CIS2802013/Week3MovieApp/Homework.md

    - CTRL+CLICK+DRAG UIWebView for iPad and iPhone .xib files to File Owner
    - Click on WebSite object to complete connection for iPad and iPhone UIWebView object

-9) Go to page: MasterDetailDetailViewController.m and add code for @sythesize
+9) Go to page: DenzelIMDBDetailViewController.m and add code for @sythesize

     @implementation DenzelIMDBDetailViewController
     //Add @sythesize Code